 This is one fabulous card to have.
 Not only do you get entrance into the NHM for a year (and discounts), it also includes the Page Museum (La Brea Tar Pits) and William S. Hart museum.
 Complimentary tickets to the Butterfly Pavilion, Spider Pavilion, and Bug Fair are also provided, and there is a members-only rest area with drinks and comfy chairs.
-Look for this membership available on Groupon – we got our Family Plus-level membership through Groupon for only $50!
+We got our Family Plus-level membership through Groupon for only $50!
 Be aware though- parking is generally $10.

 Aquarium of the Pacific

-This is one of our absolute favorite places.
+The Aquarium of the Pacific is one of our absolute favorite places.
 My little guy can’t get enough of being able to actually touch rays, sharks, moon jellies, and other sea creatures.
 It’s easy to wander the gorgeous halls filled with undersea dwellers for hours, and then step outside to take in some penguins, sea lions, and lorakeets.
 Not only is it fun, it’s incredibly educational and a great place to introduce young learners to the wonders of nature.
 You’ll also get members-only discounts on certain programs and in the gift shop.
-Get a limited-time Aquarium annual pass deal (includes a penguin plush!) that is only available for Living Mi Vida Loca readers: http://goo.gl/qp1QR6.

 The Autry Museum